quantiota/AI-Agent-Farm/matrix-rooms/README.md

 ## Run

-The three client vars live in the **AI Agent Lab docker env** (the vscode service environment), so the listener inherits the node's identity — no inline creds:
+The client vars live in the **AI Agent Lab docker env** (the vscode service environment), so the listener inherits the node's identity — no inline creds.
+The three scripts are baked in the vscode image at `/home/coder/matrix/`:

 ```bash
 tmux new-window -d -n mxlisten "python3 /home/coder/matrix/matrix-listen.py"